 For the more adventurous teachers, place thermometers in various locations across the school during the hottest (and coolest) parts of the day, and get the students to measure the temperatures.

-This year the ‘How Cool is Your School’ competition will include a Shade Audit, so the students are empowered to think critically and sustainably about how they can increase the amount of shade available at their school.
+A Shade Audit is included, so the students are empowered to think critically and sustainably about how they can increase the amount of shade available at their school.
 We want them to lobby for change and be thinking about thermal sustainability in the future too!

 Sign up to access these great K-8 teaching resources which are freely accessible throughout the year.
 We’ll also keep you informed about the competition which runs during Term 2 in Australia.